 Principles and Practices of Language Teaching (EDUC 8500), Introduction to Classroom Observation (EDUC 8505), Educational Research Methods (EDUC 8510), Curriculum Design (EDUC 8520), Structure of English (LING 8530), Second Language Acquisition (EDUC 8630), Language Assessment (EDUC 8540), Applied Linguistics Research (LING 8640), Practicum (EDUC 8620), Portfolio (EDUC 8650), and 3 credits of electives.

-In all cases, students must have a minimum of 30 credits from the Monterey Institute to complete this degree.
+In all cases, students must have a minimum of 30 credits from MIIS to complete this degree.